 You have a craving for Maine lobster, so you go ahead and order a whole lobster at a restaurant and it is brought to your table.
 What do you do first?
-Some people are uncomfortable with the beady eyes of the lobster staring at them and the whole creature taking up their plate, but have experienced the rewards of taking apart and eating the best lobster.
+Some people are uncomfortable with the beady eyes of the lobster staring at them and the whole creature taking up their plate, but have experienced the rewards of it taking apart and eating it.
 They move their focus elsewhere, such as to the tail or claw meat, and tackle it first.
 (Pictured below, an impressive crusher claw).

 So What’s the Best Tasting Part of Lobster?